AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 You can now use fonts available in a web-service in an adaptive form <!-- or interactive communication -->.
 Out-of-the-box, [Adobe Fonts](https://fonts.adobe.com/), Adobe's web font service, is available as a configuration.
 To use Adobe Fonts, create a kit, add fonts in it, and obtain the Kit ID from [Adobe Fonts](https://fonts.adobe.com/).

-Perform the following steps to configure Adobe Fonts in AEM:
+Perform the following steps to configure Adobe Fonts in Experience Manager:

 1. In the author instance, click ![adobeexperiencemanager](assets/adobeexperiencemanager.png)Adobe Experience Manager &gt; Tools ![hammer](assets/hammer.png) &gt; Deployment &gt; Cloud Services.
 1. On the **Cloud Services** page, navigate to  and open the **Adobe Fonts** option.
 Open the configuration folder, and click **Create**.
-1. On the **Create Configuration** dialog, specify a title for the configuration and click **Create**.
+1. On the **Create Configuration** dialog, specify a title for the configuration, and click **Create**.

    You are redirected to the configuration page.